opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 Now we have to migrate the `stores.js` and `localStore.js` files to TypeScript.

+> Tip: the script `npm run validate`, which uses the [svelte-check](https://github.com/sveltejs/language-tools/tree/master/packages/svelte-check) tool, will only check the `.svelte` files on our application.
+If you want to also check the `.ts` files you can run `npm run validate && npx tsc --noemit`, which tells the TypeScript compiler to check for errors without generating the `.js` output files.
+You could even add a script to your json file that runs that command.

 We'll start with `stores.js`.
 Rename the file to `stores.ts`, and set the type of our initialTodos array to `TodoType[]`, this is how it will end up:

 ```typescript